atahoseini/PinewoodTask/README.md

 ## Overview

 PinewoodTask is a sample application demonstrating the use of ASP.NET Core Web API with Entity Framework Core and Razor Pages.
-The application features a customer management system with both API endpoints and a Razor-based UI.
+The application features a simple crud system on a customer table with both API endpoints and a Razor-based UI.
 The project also includes a Dapper-based repository for relational database operations.

 ## Project Structure